MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 ###### Footnote 2

 2048 bits is the active key length when the Azure Rights Management service is activated.
-1024 bits is supported for the following scenarios:
+1024 bits is supported for the following optional scenarios:

 - During a migration from on-premises if the AD RMS cluster is running in Cryptographic Mode 1 and cannot be upgraded to Cryptographic Mode 2.

-- For archived keys that were created on-premises before the migration so that content that was protected by AD RMS can continue to be opened after the migration to Azure Rights Management.
+- For archived keys that were created on-premises before the migration so that content that was protected by AD RMS can continue to be opened after migrating to Azure Rights Management.

 - If customers choose to bring their own key (BYOK) by using Azure Key Vault.
 We recommend but do not enforce a minimum key size of 2048 bits.